krzyho/KettleSkill/README.md

 ## What you'll need to achieve the same:

 - basic electric kettle.
-The crucial thing about it is that it needs to automatically deactive once the water has reached boiling point, but most of modern kettles already has such functionality
+The crucial thing about it is that it needs to automatically deactivate once the water has reached boiling point, but most of modern kettles already has such functionality
 - AWS account
 - [TP-LINK HS110 smart plug](https://www.kasasmart.com/us/products/smart-plugs/kasa-smart-plug-energy-monitoring-hs110)
 - Amazon Echo